Foxtra/Unity/README.md

 - > Add extra ball;
 - > Increase size of platform.

-### Warning: Using Rigidbody/RigidBody2D is forbidden while developing.
+**Warning: Using Rigidbody/RigidBody2D is forbidden while developing this project.**

 The project was made on Unity 2019.1.7f1 version.